Deewanmewada/Biography-of-Apj-Abdul-kalam-sir/README.md

 -> HTML Project

-Hello!
-Here i make some project using HTML when i was learn html with that help i learn all basics of html that used in making project.
+Hello! develped a Biography page of apj abdul kalm using HTML . it help me to learn basic of html.